arturopala/scala-tree/README.md

 The reason for having an inflated and deflated variants of the tree is such that each one exhibits different performance and memory consumption characteristics, making it possible to experiment and optimize for individual targets while facing the same API.
+Further optimization is possible with using `MutableTree` for series of transformations.

 Distinct and Lax operations
 ---